Weave Realizability for D-type

 The remaining three subcases are all Type IV to Type IV mutations.

 \item[v.]
 (Type IV.ii to Type IV) Figure \ref{fig:IV.iiSpikes} depicts mutation of a Type IV.ii normal form at a spike cycle.
 Mutating at $\gamma_5$ results in an additional geometric intersection between $\gamma_1$ and $\gamma_3$.
 We first apply a reverse push-through at the trivalent vertex where $\gamma_1, \gamma_2$ and $\gamma_3$ meet.
 This introduces an additional geometric intersection between $\gamma_2$ and $\gamma_3$, that we resolve by applying a push-through to $\gamma_3$.
-Application of a reverse push-through to the trivalent vertex where $\gamma_2$ and $\gamma_4$ intersect a red edge resolves the final geometric intersection between $\gamma_2$ and $\gamma_4$.
+Application of a reverse push-through to the trivalent vertex where $\gamma_1$ and $\gamma_5$ intersect a red edge resolves the final geometric intersection between $\gamma_1$ and $\gamma_5$.
 The {\sf Y}-cycles of the resulting 3-graph correspond to $k-$cycle vertices of the quiver.
 As shown below, none of the other Type IV to Type IV mutations result in {\sf Y}-cycles corresponding to spike vertices.
 Therefore, assuming we have simplified after each of our mutations in the manner described above, the only possible way a Type IV.ii 3-graph arises is by mutating from the initial Type I graphs in Figure \ref{fig:1to4.2}.
 Hence, all other Type IV 3-graphs only have {\sf Y}-cycles corresponding to $k-$cycle vertices in the quiver.
-The computations for the different Type IV.ii 3-graphs given in Figure \ref{fig:1to4.2} (top right and bottom right) are again identical.\\
+The computations involving a Type IV.ii 3-graph with a single spike cycle are again identical.\\